ansys/ansys-sphinx-theme/doc/source/options.rst

 When you are on the module homepage, the breadcrumb displays the homepage title.
 However, this title is not accessible to Sphinx from other documentation pages.
-Therefore, the ``html_short_title`` is used as the display text for the bread crumb on the documentation homepage.
+Therefore, the ``html_short_title`` is used as the display text for the breadcrumb on the documentation homepage.
 To ensure a consistent user experience, you should ensure that the ``html_short_title`` (or optionally ``html_title`` if ``html_short_title`` is not used) is set to the same value as the title of the ``index.rst`` page.
 For example: